westhc2/AssignmentRepoDemo/README.md

 ------------------ Fill in some information about your project under this ------------------

-Were doing a Chronic Disease Management Platform, we will make an app to track and manage LUPUS
+Our project is a Chronic Disease Management platform focused on lupus.
+The app helps patients track and compile their biometric data, giving both them and their doctors clearer insights to better manage/treat symptoms.